[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 Mount Chokai Omonoki Shrine main hall at the summit ©Yusa Chokai Tourism Association

-Chokaisan Omonokimi Shrine is a shrine where prayers were offered to appease the anger of Mount Chokai, and is said to have been founded in 564 (the 25th year of the reign of the 29th Emperor Kinmei) during the late Kofun period.
-The main shrine, the summit main hall of Chokaisan Omonokimi Shrine, is enshrined at the summit of Mount Chokai near Niiyama, and at the foot of the mountain there are two village shrines called "Kuchinomiya" in Fukiura (Fukuura / Mount Chokai Omonokimi Shrine Fukiuraguchinomiya) and Warabioka (Warabioka / Mount Chokai Omonokimi Shrine Warabiokaguchinomiya).
+Chokaisan Omokimi Shrineis a shrine where prayers were offered to appease the wrath of Mount Chokai, and it is said to have been founded in 564 (the 25th year of Emperor Kinmei's reign), during the late Kofun period.
+The main shrine, Chokaisan Omokimi Shrine, is located on the summit of Mount Chokai near Shinzan, and there are two lower shrines called "Kuchinomiya" at the foot of the mountain: Fukura (Chokaisan Omokimi Shrine Fukura-guchi no Miya) and Warabioka (Chokaisan Omokimi Shrine Warabioka-guchi no Miya).

 During the late Heian period, it was ranked as the Ichinomiya of Dewa Province and is the highest ranking shrine in the country.
 The main hall on the summit is rebuilt every 20 years, just like Ise Grand Shrine